student-Seth/shivansh-demo/README.md

 # shivansh-demo
-Thios Is My First Repository
+This Is My First Repository